wwatson4506/Devboard4-5_hardware/README.md

 All that was changed in the three files was the extention of pin numbers defined and processed (pins 55 to 69).

+Arduino IDE 2.3.9 compiles but fails to upload to DEboard with this error: "Platform 'Teensy:avr' not found".
+I'm not smart enough to know why:)